 Patient feedback has been incredibly positive: patients report that PROMs questionnaires ask the right questions, and the subsequent discussions with their clinicians better meets their healthcare needs.

 Feedback from clinicians has also been positive.
 Rather than using their time to collect data, clinicians can focus on patients and what they have been going through, and try to find better ways to meet their needs.

-Partners anticipates that PROMs may someday be used as a quality measure for reimbursement and is interested in determining how to risk adjust for clinical and socio-demographic characteristics.
+Mass General Brigham anticipates that PROMs may someday be used as a quality measure for reimbursement and is interested in determining how to risk adjust for clinical and socio-demographic characteristics.
 The healthcare system is also committed to not overwhelming patients with constant surveys and developing ways to reach patients conveniently, without jeopardizing privacy.